krobbi/fungus/README.md

 In Befunge, a program consists of a playfield
-(a 2D grid containing the characters from the source code) with an imaginary instruction pointer moving through it.
+(a 2D grid containing the characters from the source code) with an imaginary program counter moving through it.

-Starting in the top-left corner, and moving to the right, the instruction pointer processes each character it encounters as a command (unknown commands do nothing).
-The instruction pointer can change direction (`^`, `v`, `<`, `>`), including conditionally (`_`, `|`, `?`), jump over the next command (`#`), and even wrap around the playfield.
+Starting in the top-left corner, and moving to the right, the program counter processes each character it encounters as a command.
+The program counter can change direction (`^`, `v`, `<`, `>`), including conditionally (`_`, `|`, `?`), jump over the next command (`#`), and even wrap around the playfield.

-Additionally, the instruction pointer can toggle between command mode and string mode (`"`).
-In string mode, the instruction pointer pushes characters it encounters to the stack until it exits string mode.
+Additionally, the program counter can toggle between command mode and string mode (`"`).
+In string mode, the program counter pushes characters it encounters to the stack until it exits string mode.

 Other commands are available for math, logic, stack manipulation, input, and output.

-## How to Compile Befunge
+## Building a Graph
-Despite its complexity, the instruction pointer has a representable state (position, direction, and mode), and always starts in the same state.
+Despite its complexity, the program counter has a representable state (position, direction, and mode), and always starts in the same state.
 Given a state and a playfield, it is possible to build a [basic block](https://en.wikipedia.org/wiki/Basic_block) that performs an instruction and exits into a set of possible next states.

-The following algorithm can be used to compile a representation of the program:
+The following algorithm can be used to build a representation of the program:
 1. Add the initial state to a set of unexplored states.
 2. While there are unexplored states:
    1. Remove a state from the set of unexplored states.